NebraLtd/Helium-Guides/docs/outdoor-hotspot/overview.md

 #### Button

-The Nebra Indoor Hotspot has a button on the smaller board inside the unit.
+The Nebra Outdoor Hotspot has a button on the smaller board inside the unit.

 This is used to re-enable bluetooth pairing on the hotspot, hold the button in for approximately 15 seconds then release to start pairing.
 The status light should start blinking slowly if successful.